duruyao/DockDuck/README_zh-CN.md

 Run 'dk COMMAND --help' for more information on a command

-See more about DockDucK at https://github.com/duruyao/DockDucK
+See more about DockDuck at https://github.com/duruyao/DockDuck

 ```